CrazyGames: Partnerships

-CrazyGames is a partner of Canadian video game development studio and game publisher Blue Wizard Digital, as Shell Shockers, Blue Wizard's most popular game, surpassed 35 million game plays on CrazyGames’ portals in August 2021.
+CrazyGames is a partner of Canadian video game development studio and game publisher Blue Wizard Digital, as Shell Shockers, Blue Wizard's most popular game, surpassed 35 million game plays on CrazyGames portals in August 2021.

 In September 2022, CrazyGames formed a strategic partnership with Playable Factory, a Turkish company renowned as one of the leading global creators of playable ads.

 In March 2023, CrazyGames published Trivia Crack and made it available, for the first time, to instant browser gamers worldwide.
 The game has more than 600 million downloads worldwide and more than 150 million active users annually, besides being available in more than 180 countries, ranking first in trivia games in 125 of them.

 On May 23, 2023, CrazyGames entered into a partnership with Kwalee, aiming to bring mobile titles to the web.
 The move will allow players to play these previously mobile-only titles via their web browser, with no download required.
 As a result, 11 Kwalee titles were added.

 At the same time, CrazyGames introduced a software development kit guide tailored specifically for Cocos Creator developers.
 This initiative, detailed in a post on the official Cocos website, aims to provide Cocos developers with resources and tools for integration of their games onto the CrazyGames platform.

 In July 2023, CrazyGames promoted Rafael Morgan to of Marketing and Partnerships.

 August 2023 saw the launch of popular games Agar.io and Ludo Club under CrazyGames’ banner.
 The company was also named as the greatest collection of flash games by Wired, acknowledging their efforts to preserve and continue the legacy of flash-based gaming in the post-Flash era.

+In March 2021, CrazyGames published Bloxd, which quickly rose to one of their most popular games, with over a million player votes as of June 2026.